-If you did not pass the OACIQ examination drafted in French, you must provide documents proving that you meet one of the following conditions:
+If you did not pass the OACIQ examination drafted in French, or if you have passed the English exam, you must provide documents proving that you meet one of the following conditions:

 a) have attended a French language secondary or post-secondary establishment full time for at least 3 years; or

 b) have passed the fourth or fifth year secondary level examinations in French as a mother tongue; or